jacobkap/crimebythenumbers/docs/pdf-scraping.md

 }
 ```

 For loops take the form "for x in some group of x, do this thing".
-In our case our "group of x" is the "pdf_files" object, a group of file names.
-We want the loop to go through every file in "pdf_files", find the police shooting number from the file name to match with the correct row in "officer_shootings", get the date from the file, and then put the date in the right row.
+In our case our "group of x" is the *pdf_files* object, a group of file names.
+We want the loop to go through every file in *pdf_files*, find the police shooting number from the file name to match with the correct row in *officer_shootings*, get the date from the file, and then put the date in the right row.

 We can add in the code we wrote to get the police shooting number.